The Land of 10,000 Lakes may be the most popular nickname for Minnesota, but it's also known as The State of Hockey — and for good reason.

 The University of Minnesota women’s hockey team has also won the NCAA National Championship eight times in the past 16 years; the Minnesota Whitecaps joined the growing National Women's Hockey League in 2018; and Minnesota will be one of six franchises in the Professional Women's Hockey League debut season, which is set to start in early 2024 at Xcel Energy Center.

 Here are a few of the best ways to experience Minnesota's hockey culture, which flows through our veins like walleye in our lakes.

 For some NHL action, cheer on the home team at the Xcel Energy Center in downtown St. Paul.
 Hockey returned to Minnesota in 2000 with the Minnesota Wild.
 Stroll through the arena to see nods to the history of the sport, snap a selfie with your favorite Charlie Brown characters and cheer for the “Team of 18,000.”
 The team includes a few Minnesota natives, too.
 If you’re in the mood for a bite to eat before or after the game, visit Herbie’s on the Park, which pays homage to Herb Brooks, or Tom Reid’s Hockey City Pub that is full of hockey memorabilia.

 Celebrate Hockey Day Minnesota

-Hockey fans from Minnesota and beyond take pride in their beloved sport at Fox Sports North's annual Hockey Day Minnesota.
+Hockey fans from Minnesota and beyond take pride in their beloved sport at Bally Sports North's annual Hockey Day Minnesota.
 This Minnesota tradition began in 2007 and takes place in a different city every year.
-In 2020, the celebration will be in Minneapolis, where hockey fans will gather to enjoy a day of high school hockey followed by matchups featuring NHL alumni, Ohio State and University of Minnesota, followed by a Minnesota Wild game at the Xcel Energy Center in St. Paul.
+In 2024, the celebration will be in Warroad where hockey fans will gather to enjoy games of boys and girls high school hockey followed by a Minnesota Wild game.

 Pay Homage to Hockey at the Hall of Fame